knative/serving/docs/spec/normative_examples.md

-this pattern is useful for many scenarios such as functions-as-a-service and simple development flows, the Service can also reference Revisions directly in `release` mode to route traffic to two specific revisions: the revision that's been running, and the new revision the user would like test, or canary a portion of traffic to, prior to rolling out entirely.
+this pattern is useful for many scenarios such as functions-as-a-service and simple development flows, the Service can also reference Revisions directly in `release` mode to route traffic to two specific revisions: the revision that's been running, and the new revision the user would like test or canary a portion of traffic to, prior to rolling out entirely.
 This mode is also useful to roll back to a known-good previous revision.
 (Note: see [Appendix B](complex_examples.md) for a semi-automatic variation of managed rollouts).